kennyrkun/bobwars/README.md

 # bobwars
-bobwars is a simple RTS game designed to expand Age of Empires to allow for much deeper strategies. it's also based off of the "This is Bob" copy/pasta from when Google+ took over.
+bobwars is a simple RTS game for getting a developer's hands dirty.
+After this, off to clone Age of Empires!
+It's also based off of the "This is Bob" copy/pasta from when Google+ took over.
 Guess what the two civs are?

 ## Setting up
 Clone the project to the desired location on your machine.